 An Alice Cooper concert was not like anything else that had ever been done before.
 Incorporating elements of horror movies and vaudeville to create an elaborate stage act, his theatrics were combined with an underrated song writing style that appealed to the youth of his generation like few had before.
 Rock history views Cooper as the father of Shock Rock and a key player in Hard Rock and Heavy Metal’s evolution.
 The 1970’s brought Alice Cooper a lot of success and considering his influence he certainly appears to have the resume of an enshrined artist in Cleveland.
-Frankly, we really can’t figure out why he hasn’t been inducted yet.
+Frankly, we really can’t figure out why it took them so long.